Breaking Down Why Washington Is Unranked

-From left-to-right: former UW athletic director Todd Turner, former coach Tyrone Willingham and former universty president Mark Emmert
+Reason No. 2: Todd Turner, Tyrone Willingham and Mark Emmert

 When stepping back to look at the big picture, a primary reason Washington is unranked stems from three men.
 When UW president Mark Emmert arrived in 2004, the Huskies hadn't had a losing football season since 1976.
 Over his first six months on the job, he would hire Todd Turner as athletic director and Tyrone Willingham as head football coach.

 Under Willingham, the team would go 11-37 over the next four seasons, while Turner overlooked incompetence and transgressions by Willingham and backed him ferociously.